ksettaluri6/AutoCkt/README.md

 # AutoCkt
-Code for [Deep Reinforcement Learning of Analog Circuit Designs](https://arxiv.org/), presented at Design Automation and Test in Europe, 2020.
+Code for [Deep Reinforcement Learning of Analog Circuit Designs](https://arxiv.org/abs/2001.01808), presented at Design Automation and Test in Europe, 2020.
 Note that the results shown in the paper include those from NGSpice and Spectre.
-NGSpice is free and can be installed online (see Setup section).
+NGSpice is free and can be installed online (see Setup).
 Spectre requires a license, as well as access to the particular technology; the code for this will be open sourced at a later time.

 ## Setup
 This setup requires Anaconda.
 In order to obtain the required packages, run the command below from the top level directory of the repo to install the Anaconda environment: